josephadeabah/ppay/README.md

 - **Standardized Pay Practices:** Encourages companies to adopt standardized pay practices, reducing geographic pay discrimination.
 - **Enhanced Employer Branding:** Companies that adopt fair pay practices can attract top talent by showcasing their commitment to wage equity.

-### 3. **Platform for Negotiating Fair Pay**
+### 1 b. **Negotiation Tools**

 **Description:**
-- A platform where employees can receive support and guidance for negotiating fair pay.
+- An avenue where employees can receive support and guidance for negotiating fair pay.
 - Connects users with professional negotiators, legal advisors, and labor rights advocates.

 **Features:**